The One Line That Hits

 What is The Harmonized Leader personality type?

 The Harmonized Leader is one of 16 Soulbound personality types.
 Defined by outward engagement, intuitive perception, structured approach, and a drive for harmony, this type leads through inspiration rather than authority.
-They see the best in people and organize around shared vision.
+They see the best in people and organize around a shared vision.
 Their shadow is the exhaustion of always being the one who holds the group's belief in itself.

 What are The Harmonized Leader's strengths and weaknesses?